 - Registered or incorporated in Singapore

-- Company has 10 or less employees OR has annual sales not exceeding S$1 million
+- SMEs who have 10 or less employees OR has annual sales not exceeding S$1 million

 - At least 30% local shareholding